Madhupur, Deoghar

 Madhupur is a town with a municipality in Deoghar district in the Indian state of Jharkhand.
 It is a subdivisional town, famous for the production of sweets and widely considered a popular health resort for tourists as the water and overall climate is said to cure many stomach and digestion ailments.

 History

 According to legends, the place is named after a Gopa named Madhu, who had a large herd of cattle in the region.

 Historically, there were many notable people, particularly from Bengal, who owned a house in Madhupur and lived there for long periods whenever they could.
-Amongst them were Sir Asutosh Mookerjee.
+Amongst them were Sashibhusan Chattopadhyay FRGS FRSA and Sir Asutosh Mookerjee.
 His younger son, Uma Prasad Mookerjee, the writer famous for his travel books spent time there.